Zeotyn/athene/README.md

     $ gem install athene

-## Usage
+## Todo

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+- [ ] Add config variables
+- [ ] Add examples
+- [ ] Add usage

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/athene.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development